Federal Energy Regulatory Commission.

 51. The minimum 120-day open season period we are establishing is substantially longer than any open season heretofore held for a major pipeline project.
 While no other project equals or nears the size and complexity of an Alaska natural gas transportation project, this will be a project with many years of evaluation, information-gathering and private and public debate behind it.
 While there may currently be some disparity in the amount of information various interested parties have, most have been assessing their situations, at least conceptually, for many years.
 The Commission, on balance, believes a 120-day period is adequate to substantially level the playing field, particularly given the extensive information requirements imposed in the open season regulations.
 We are not convinced that an open season lasting as long as six months is necessary.

-52. The Commission, for several reasons, will not impose a requirement that any open season must remain open until a particular point in time tied to other project activities.
+52. The Commission, for several reasons, will not impose a requirement that any open season must remain open Start Printed Page 8276until a particular point in time tied to other project activities.
 This requirement was requested in order to allow as much time as possible for potential shippers to put themselves in a position to bid for capacity.
 The Commission is providing that the effective date of this final rule shall be 90 days from its publication in the Federal Register, which will prevent any open seasons for the first three months.
 Any specific point in time that the Commission might select (such as a year before an application was filed) might not be suitable under all circumstances, and could, therefore, frustrate efforts in planning project proposals.
 However, we are adding a new provision in the final rule, § 157.34(d)(2), that a project sponsor must consider any bids tendered after the expiration of the open season by qualified bidders, and may reject them only if they cannot be accommodated due to economic, engineering, or operational constraints, in which case the project sponsor must provide a detailed explanation for the rejection.
 This requirement is designed to allow reasonable access to those shippers whose circumstances prohibit them from participating during the established open season period.
 Nonetheless, our expectation is that the pipeline can and will be designed and built to accommodate all qualified shippers who are ready to sign firm agreements.
 On balance, this should be of benefit to late-developing shippers and at the same time provide the sponsor with flexibility in the timing of its open season.

 53. In light of the concerns expressed by Alaska entities and Congress' mandate that Alaska in-state needs be given due consideration, we are adding to § 157.34 of the regulations a requirement that open season information include an assessment of in-state needs, based to the extent possible on any available study performed by Alaska, and a listing of prospective delivery points within Alaska.
 We are also adding a requirement that the open season information include a proposed in-state transportation rate, based on the costs of providing that service.
 This will give participants in an open season sufficient information to understand what capacity is proposed to be offered to entities within Alaska, where the project proponent proposes to make in-state deliveries, and what the rates for in-state service may be.
 To the extent possible, we intend that for this assessment to be made based on information provided by the state, so that we, project proponents, and other interested parties can have the benefits of the state's expertise.